St. Ignatius Cathedral: History

 The first church at Zikawei (now spelled Xujiahui as per the Mandarin pronunciation) was built in 1851.
-A medium-sized, Greek style church was built in 1851 (demolished in the 1980s to make way for the new headquarters of the Shanghai Diocese).
+A medium—sized, Greek style church was built in 1851 (demolished in the 1980s to make way for the new headquarters of the Shanghai Diocese).

 With the growth of Zikawei as a center of Catholicism, a new, larger church was commissioned.
 Designed by English architect William Doyle, and built by French Jesuits between 1906 and 1910, it is said to have once been known as "the grandest church in the Far East."
 It can accommodate 2,500 worshippers at the same time.

-In 1960, after the Communist takeover of Shanghai and the arrest and imprisonment of the leaders of the Shanghai Diocese, the cathedra of the Bishop of Shanghai was moved from the older but smaller Cathedral of St Francis Xavier at Dongjiadu to St Ignatius, and Zikawei became the headquarters of the Roman Catholic Diocese of Shanghai.
-Ignatius Kung Pin-Mei, Bishop of Shanghai, had been arrested in 1955 and sentenced to life imprisonment in 1960, so the move to Zikawei occurred under Aloysius Zhang Jiashu, the Bishop of Shanghai according to the Chinese government-approved "Catholic" church.
+In 1960, the cathedra of the Bishop of Shanghai was moved from the older but smaller Cathedral of Saint Francis Xavier at Dongjiadu to Saint Ignatius, and Zikawei became the headquarters of the Roman Catholic Diocese of Shanghai.
+The former Bishop of Shanghai, Ignatius Kung Pin-Mei was arrested in 1955 and sentenced to life imprisonment in 1960 as the alleged center of the Kung Pinmei counterrevolutionary clique, so the move to Zikawei occurred under Louis Zhang Jiashu, the Chinese government-approved Bishop of Shanghai.

-In 1966, at the opening of the Cultural Revolution, Red Guards from Beijing vandalized the cathedral, tearing down its spires and ceiling, and smashing its roughly 300 square meters of stained glass.
+The church building was heavily damaged in 1966, at the opening of the Cultural Revolution, Red Guards from Beijing vandalized the cathedral, tearing down its spires and ceiling, and smashing its roughly 300 square meters of stained glass.
 Red Guards also beat up priests and nuns at the church.
 Powerless to resist, Bishop Aloysius Zhang Jiashu knelt at the altar and prayed until he was dragged away – for the duration of the Cultural Revolution, he was "sent down" for labour, repairing umbrellas and washing bottles.
 For the next ten years the cathedral served as a state-owned grain warehouse.

-In 1978 the cathedral was re-opened, and the spires were restored in the early 1980s.
+In 1978, the cathedral was re-opened, and the spires were restored in the early 1980s.
+The government compensated the church for repairs.

+Bishop Louis Zhang Jiashu's urn is and memorial tablet is placed at the side altar of St. Ignatius Cathedral.
+He was the first bishop of the People's Republic of China era to be memorialized in this way.

-In 1989, the first-ever Chinese language Mass was celebrated in St. Ignatius by order of Bishop Aloysius Jin Luxian.
-The celebrants were Father Thomas Law of Hong Kong, Father Joseph Zen of Hong Kong (later named bishop and Cardinal of Hong Kong), and Father Edward Malatesta, S.J., of San Francisco.
+In 1989, the first Catholic Mass in Mandarin was celebrated by order of Bishop Aloysius Jin Luxian.
+The celebrants were Father Thomas Law of Hong Kong, Father Joseph Zen of Hong Kong (later named bishop and Cardinal of Hong Kong), and Father Edward Malatesta, S.J., of San Francisco, U.S.A.

 The building's restoration is continuing.
 In 2002, Wo Ye, a Beijing-born artist, and Father Thomas Lucas, a Jesuit from the University of San Francisco, began a five-year project to replace the cathedral's stained glass windows.
 The new windows incorporate Chinese characters and iconography, and were first unveiled in time for the 2010 World Expo in Shanghai.

-Since 2014, the sculpture of Holy Mary, Chinese Empress, created by the Spanish sculptor Antonio Jesús Yuste Navarro, is venerated there.